forestryio/forestry.io/hugo/content/blog/the-new-ui.md

 ### Connection Lost

-Until now users were ejected from the post they were editing, if the connection was lost at some point.
+Until now users were booted from the post they were editing, if the connection was lost.
 Even though we saved those changes it made for a less than optimal user experience.
 From now on users will only see a bar at the top letting them know that the connection was lost and that we will try to reconnect as soon as possible.

-{{% tip %}}

-As outlined above we need to make sure that documents are locked if a user is currently editing them, however, we also strive to keep documents locked as little as possible.
-Hence, when your connection is lost we unlock the document as we can’t know when you’ll be back.

-{{% /tip %}}

 ![](/uploads/2018/06/connection-lost-arrow.png)